Alcoholic Beverages (Policy 1055)

 A relationship with an entity where that entity provides money, goods and/or services to the university through a school, college, department, unit, or student organization and in return, the entity receives a contractual monetized acknowledgement or other quid pro quo benefit of the Sponsorship via television or radio broadcasts, signage, tickets, programs, other print material, or the internet.
 Sponsorship differs from the corporate charitable gift support generated by University Advancement, which is generally provided without expectation of quid pro quo benefit.

-4. General Prohibition on the Possession, Consumption, Sale, and Service of Alcoholic Beverages
+4. Possession, Consumption, Sale, and Service of Alcoholic Beverages

-The University generally prohibits the possession, consumption, sale, and service of Alcoholic Beverages on University property and at University-sponsored or affiliated events as well as the Sponsorship or Advertising by businesses that serve, provide, sell, market, manufacture, or distribute Alcoholic Beverages; exceptions are explicitly provided for in this policy.
+The possession, consumption, sale, and service of Alcoholic Beverages on University property and at University-sponsored or -affiliated events is subject to permission by the University President as outlined in Policy 1050 (Alcohol Beverage Permitting) and this policy.
+Sponsorship or Advertising by businesses that serve, provide, sell, market, manufacture, or distribute Alcoholic Beverages is also regulated by this policy.